Statistical mechanics of bend flexoelectricity and the twist-bend phase in bent-core liquid crystals: Flexoelectric Effect: Lattice Model

 To explore the phase diagram of the system, we carry out a series of simulations where we vary the coupling coefficients $B_1$ and $B_2$ and measure the resulting order parameters.
 Figure~\ref{Fig5} shows two cross-sections through the phase diagram.
 Note that increasing $B_2$ enhances the stability of the biaxial nematic phase at the expense of the uniaxial nematic and isotropic phases, but does not affect the polar phase.
 By comparison, increasing $B_1$ enhances the stability of the polar phase at the expense of all the other phases.

 We now simulate the converse flexoelectric effect by applying an electric field $E$ along the $Z$-axis.
 As expected, the dipole direction $\hat{\bm{b}}$ aligns parallel to the field, while the director $\hat{\bm{n}}$ bends across the system, as a function of $X$ or $Y$.
 We calculate this induced bend from Eq.~(\ref{bend}) as a function of temperature, electric field, and coupling coefficients.
 The results are shown in Fig.~\ref{Fig6}.
-Note that the bend increases as the field increases, as the bend-polarization coupling $C$ increases, and as the temperature decreases.
+Note that the bend increases as the field increases, as the magnitude of bend-polarization coupling $C$ increases, and as the temperature decreases.
 In particular, as the temperature decreases toward the transition into the polar phase, the bend responds sensitively to any applied field.
 The temperature dependence of the bend is sharpest for very low fields, and it is rounded off for larger fields.
 This behavior is similar regardless of whether the system passes through the biaxial nematic phase or goes directly from uniaxial nematic to polar.
 These trends are the normal behavior of an induced order parameter in the presence of a symmetry-breaking field above a second-order phase transition.
 They are consistent with the Landau theory presented in the previous section, which suggests that the flexoelectric and converse flexoelectric effects become large near an incipient polar phase, where the uniform nematic phase is almost unstable and the system is most sensitive to any symmetry-breaking perturbation.

-To visualize the molecular configuration responsible for the large flexoelectric effect, we perform a simulation in the uniaxial nematic phase in zero field at $T=0.42$, slightly above the transition into the polar phase at $T_{UP}\approx 0.32$.
+To visualize the molecular configuration responsible for the large flexoelectric effect, we perform a simulation in the uniaxial nematic phase for $E=0.04$ at $T=0.42$, slightly above the transition into the polar phase at $T_{UP}\approx 0.32$.
 A snapshot of the configuration is shown in Fig.~\ref{Fig7}.
-Clearly there are local correlated regions with bend and polar order, but these regions do not extend across the whole system.
+Clearly there are local correlated regions with bend and polar order.
 At this temperature, the system is highly susceptible to an applied electric field, which orders the local correlated regions and induces a global polarization and bend.
 Presumably it would also be highly susceptible to an applied torque coupling to the bend, which would have the same effects, although we have not done that simulation explicitly.

 Apart from the Monte Carlo simulations, the lattice model of Eq.~(\ref{hamiltonian}) can also be solved analytically through mean-field theory.
 The mean-field calculation is presented in the Appendix, and the results are similar to the simulations presented in this section.